All Nigeria Soccer

 - english premiership

-- Manchester City vs Tottenham Hotspur
+- Liverpool vs Chelsea

-- West Brom vs Sunderland
+- Swansea City vs Southampton

-- Middlesbrough vs West Ham United
+- Middlesbrough vs West Brom

-- Crystal Palace vs Everton
+- Burnley vs Leicester City

-- AFC Bournemouth vs Watford
+- Arsenal vs Watford

-- Chelsea vs Hull City
+- Stoke City vs Everton

 - german bundesliga

-- RB Leipzig vs Eintracht Frankfurt
+- RB Leipzig vs Hoffenheim

-- Darmstadt 98 vs Borussia Monchengladbach
+- Darmstadt 98 vs Koln

-- Werder Bremen vs Borussia Dortmund
+- Werder Bremen vs Bayern Munich

-- Augsburg vs Hoffenheim
+- Ingolstadt vs Hamburg

-- Wolfsburg vs Hamburg
+- Wolfsburg vs Augsburg

 Football News 24/7